chocolatetoothpaste/camino/README.md

 * The HTML5 History API is now enabled by default.
 It can be disabled by passsing {history: false} to camino.listen() (see docs)

+* If you see a bug in the documentation, please report it!

 Camino is a request middle layer.
 It connects requests with callback functions and does not enforce any particular application paradigm.
 MVC, MVVM, or just write some closures to run some code, Camino doesn't care!

 First things first, some juicy examples.